j-e-yosemite/j-e-yosemite.github.io/README.md

 The National Park Service collects an entrance fee per vehicle (link: http://www.nps.gov/yose/planyourvisit/fees.htm), which is good for seven days.

-Don't leave any food in your vehicle -- black bears are part of Yosemite's spectacular biological diversity!
+Don't leave any food in your vehicle -- black bears are part of Yosemite's striking biological diversity!

 #### Airport